JohnPaulinePineda/Portfolio_Project_54/docs/index.md

 ### 1.7.2 User Interface Application Code Development <a class="anchor" id="1.7.2"></a>

 1. A user interface application code in Python was developed to:
-    * compute risk indices for the test case and the study population data as baseline
+    * enable binary category selection (Present|Absent) to identify the status of the test case for each of the ten clinical symptoms and behavioral indicators
-    * estimate lung cancer probabilities for the test case and the study population data as baseline
+    * process study population data as baseline
+    * process user input as test case
+    * render all entries into visualization charts
+    * execute all computations, estimations and predictions
-    * predict risk categories for the test case
+    * render test case prediction into logistic probability plot
 2. The user interface application code was saved in a repository that was eventually cloned for uploading to Streamlit Community Cloud.

 ![ModelDeployment1_UserInterfaceApplicationCode.png](04867edc-15c3-4a27-a755-bb150a384388.png)